paulwong16/paulwong16.github.io/_pages/teach.md

 ECE-203: Probability Theory and Statistics 1

-Office Hour: Please email me (zhijie dot wang at uwaterloo dot ca)to arrange time in adavanced.
+Office Hour: Please email me (zhijie dot wang at uwaterloo dot ca)to arrange time in adavance.

 Be responsible for quizzes grading: